 Filing an Uncontested Divorce with the Ramos Law Group, PLLC

-Within 7-10 business days from the date your paperwork is received, we will prepare your petition for divorce and waiver of service.
+Within 7-10 business days from the date your contract and questionnaire are received & accepted, we will prepare your petition for divorce and waiver of service.
 After receipt of your waiver of service, a draft of your divorce decree will be prepared for your review and we will contact you to schedule a date to finalize your divorce case with the Court.